 Overactive bladder (OAB) is a chronic condition of the bladder that causes sudden urges to urinate.
-The urge comes from bladder muscle contraction.
-The urge can happen suddenly and at any time, regardless of the amount of urine in the bladder and may cause urine leakage (incontinence).
+The urge comes from bladder muscle contractions.
+The urge can happen suddenly and at any time, regardless of the amount of urine in the bladder.
+It may cause urine leakage (incontinence).

 As stated above, OAB is characterized by the sudden and intense urge to urinate regardless of the amount of urine in the bladder.
 These urges may or may not cause urine to leak out of the bladder.
-When leakage is involved, another condition comes into play—urinary incontinence (UI), which is defined as the involuntary loss of urine.
+When leakage occurs, it is called urinary incontinence (UI) and is defined as the involuntary loss of urine.

-When sudden urges associated with OAB cause urine leakage, it’s called urge incontinence.
-Sometimes urine leakage can occur as a result of sudden movement, such as laughing or sneezing, which puts pressure on the bladder.
-This type of involuntary leakage is called stress incontinence and occurs independently of OAB.
+Urge incontinence is when sudden urges associated with OAB cause urine leakage.
+Sometimes urine leakage can occur as a result of sudden movement like laughing or sneezing.
+This puts pressure on the bladder.
+This type of leakage is called stress incontinence and occurs independently of OAB.

-Urge and stress incontinence and OAB are sometimes discussed collectively, especially when it comes to certain treatment options involving the strengthening of the pelvic floor muscle (detrusor) that is responsible for suppressing urine leakage.
-However, OAB and stress incontinence are two different conditions, and urge incontinence is usually considered a symptom of OAB.
+Urge and stress incontinence and OAB are sometimes discussed together.
+This is true especially when it comes to certain treatment options involving the strengthening of the pelvic floor muscle (detrusor).
+This is the part of the body responsible for suppressing urine leakage.
+However, while OAB and stress incontinence are two different conditions. urge incontinence is usually considered a symptom of OAB.